sahlenlab/HiCapTools/README.md

 * Negative control Probe region File :This file in the BED format contains the list of restriction enzyme fragments for which negative control probes have been designed.
 It is generated only when the "Design negative probe set option" is set to Yes.

 * Negative control Probe sequence file : This file in the TXT format contains the sequence information of the negative control probes.
 It is generated only when the "Design negative probe set option" is set to Yes.
+This file can be readily submitted to Agilent Technologies custom probe design tool.

 `
 ##### II.
 ProximityDetector